panaali/mseyfi.github.io/posts/VideoStabilization.md

 $$
 D(x, y, \sigma) = (G(x, y, k\sigma) - G(x, y, \sigma)) * I(x, y),
 $$
-where $G(\cdot, \sigma) $ is a Gaussian function with standard deviation \(\sigma$, and \(k$ is a constant multiplicative factor between successive scales.
+where $G(\cdot, \sigma) $ is a Gaussian function with standard deviation $\sigma$, and $k$ is a constant multiplicative factor between successive scales.
 Points which are local maxima in the DoG space are used as candidate keypoints.

 ### 3.2 Optical Flow in a Nutshell

-Optical flow methods attempt to find the apparent motion of pixels from frame \(t$ to frame \(t+1$.
+Optical flow methods attempt to find the apparent motion of pixels from frame $t$ to frame $t+1$.
 The **Lucas-Kanade** approach solves for small motion under the brightness constancy assumption:
 $$
 I(x, y, t) \approx I(x + \delta x, y + \delta y, t+1),
 $$